CSUN-SeniorDesign/1819-blog/content/posts/matabit-shahed-week-18.md

 The Computer Science team has been switching and adding technologies, which is keeping us on our toes.
 The switch from React.js to Angular.js isn't necessarily a big deal, because we hadn't implemented a "Frontend" container anyways.
 However, one of our tasks that has been thrown into the sprint for this week is to create a development angular.js container so that the developers can have all their dependencies and dev infrastructure within their docker-compose file.
 We have managed to include all the containers and change the project structure to accomodate the new container.
 The containers and servers now all start-up, however, the front-end is not properly exposed to the host machine.

-Here's our current Angular.js Dockerfile
+Here's our current Angular.js Dockerfile:

 ```
 FROM node:10-alpine

-# Create app directory
 WORKDIR /usr/src/app

-# Install app dependencies
-# A wildcard is used to ensure both package.json AND
-package-lock.json are copied
-# where available (npm@5+)

 COPY package*.json ./

 RUN npm install -g @angular/cli
 RUN npm install

-# If you are building your code for production
-# RUN npm install --only=production

-# Bundle app source
 COPY . .

 EXPOSE 4200
 CMD [ "ng", "serve" ]
 ```

-and here's our current project structure
+And here's our current project structure for the application repository:
 ```
 .
 ├── backend